legendum/uuids.net/README.md

 uuids.net
 =========

-A secure API to anonymize and share information privately - see https://uuids.net/
+A secure service to anonymize and share information privately - see https://uuids.net